Water Conservation in Polk County

 Outdoor water efficiency:

-• Modify landscape to feature Florida-friendly plants and grass.
+• Modify landscaping to feature Florida-friendly plants and grass.

 • Invest in rain sensors or smart irrigation timers.